-Aurora entering the outer port of IJmuiden under escort of the IJM-31 for the first time after recieving the new colours of the old English line.
-The picture is dated the 5th of january 2015.
+Aurora entering the port of IJmuiden under escort of the IJM-31 for the first time since she recieved the new livery for the old English line.
+The picture is dated at the 5th of january in 2015.

 Aurora was named by Princess Anne in Southampton at the 26th of april 2000, but the bottle of fine champagne she released failed to break at the bow of the ship and instead took a nosedive into the Solent.
 Maybe a fish had a great birthday somewhere, but this of course for a ship is a bad omen...
+She then set sail for a one-day cruise with invited guests aboard, also to get the new crew familiar with the ships lay-out.
 A few days later, at the 1st of may, Aurora took off for her first cruise to the Mediterranean.
 But it was just one day later that she already had to turn the rudder and go back to where she came from.
 During the first day her propeller had been overheating and this caused her first cruise to be cancelled.
-After a quick but embarassing repair, she again started her second first sailing at the 15th of may and this time all went well.
+After a quick but embarassing repair at the Blohm & Voss wharf in Hamburg, she again started her second first sailing at the 15th of may towards the Canary Islands and this time all went well.
+All her passengers recieved a compensation for the inconvenience to the extend that the faulty cruise helped the line establishing itself as a company really taking care for the affected passengers.

 In the few years that followed, the ship settled in especially for her intended British clientele and her faulty first cruise was largely forgotten.
 For P&O, she was a steady flagship and attracted many passengers searching for a classic but modern, relaxed cruise-product in true British style.
 Also because of this new ship, P&O itself strenghtened their position as one of Britains main cruisecompanies again.
-But some of the ships bad luck returned in march of 2001, when one person that she had rescued from a sunken freighter close to Taiwan had died aboard after the rescue operation.
+But some of the ships bad luck returned in march of 2001, when one person that she had rescued from the sunken freighter Pamela Dream close to Taiwan had died aboard after the rescue operation.
 Two others survived.
+The weather was very harsh at the time of the rescue, with 5 meter (16ft) waves, and in the event, also Aurora's propeller was damaged by flotsam in the process.
+It was inspected and polished by divers when the ship docked in Singapore and later replaced in drydock in Southampton 1n december of 2002.

-At the 9th of september 2001, it was the first time that Aurora sailed into New York for a series of short US cruises, but while sailing the first one two days later, the horrific terrorist attacks in the USA where-by passengerplanes were used as missiles, had her routed into Boston to await her passengers, next up, she sailed for Halifax to pick up stranded passengers that were at Canadian excursions.
+At the 9th of september 2001, it was the first time that Aurora sailed into New York for a series of short US cruises, but while sailing the first one two days later, the horrific terrorist attacks in the USA where-by passengerplanes were used as missiles, had her being assisted by the US Coastguard with ships and helicopters as they feared the British ship could also be in danger of attack.
+She was routed into Boston when it seemed to be safe for her to do so and here she landed many of her American passengers.
+As it turned out, there were many executives from banks and financial services aboard for a convention of whom at least 50 normally worked in the WTC towers 1 and 2.
+Several of them had even been in contact with their colleagues in the time that the towers collapsed and of course many were killed in the proces.
+So the vibe aboard was very tense and grim and she had to rush into port at Boston, as also this port was closed soon after she had docked.
+Next up, she sailed for Halifax to pick up stranded passengers that were at Canadian excursions.

 Below, Aurora can be seen sailing in the former P&O livery during a trip down the Northsea Canal from Amsterdam in the summer of 2005.